 Why did you become an illustrator?

-What does a day at work look like for you?
+What does a working day look like for you?

 What was your very first illustration?

-When illustrating, do you listen to music or audio books or should it be quiet?
+Do you listen to music or audio books when you illustrate or do you prefer it to be quiet?

 Do you have a favourite place to illustrate?

 Do you sometimes just not feel like drawing/painting?
-Do you have to motivate yourself?
+Do you then have to motivate yourself?
 And if so, how do you do it?
-Is there something like writer's block in illustrators too?
-A creative block?
+Is there something like writer's block among illustrators?
+Is it a kind of creative block?